How to Help a Child with Social Anxiety | Children’s Bureau

 How to Help a Child with Social Anxiety

-Social anxiety is a common experience among people of all ages, and after COVID-19’s stay at home orders, your child might be experiencing heightened social anxiety with the return to the classroom.
+Social anxiety is a common experience among people of all ages.
+After COVID-19’s stay-at-home orders, your child might be experiencing heightened social anxiety with the return to the classroom.
 If you’re wondering how to help a child with social anxiety, look no further.
-This blog will identify and discuss what social anxiety is, how it manifests, what causes social anxiety to develop, and how to aid a child who is dealing with social anxiety.
-Read on to learn more!
+This blog will identify and discuss what it is, how it manifests, what causes it to develop, and how to aid a child in dealing with it.

 What Is Social Anxiety?

-Before addressing how to help a child with social anxiety, it is important to have a clear understanding of what social anxiety is.
-This form of anxiety is essentially the intense fear of being judged and perceived by other people.
-Individuals who suffer from social anxiety have an extremely difficult time in any social situation and other communal settings.
+Before addressing how to help a child with social anxiety, it is important to have a clear understanding of what it is.
+Social anxiety is the intense fear of being judged and perceived by others.
+Individuals who suffer from it have a tough time in any social situation and other communal settings.

 How Social Anxiety Manifests

-Now that you have a basic understanding of what social anxiety is, it is important to also understand how it manifests.
-Some of the most common social anxiety symptoms include the following:
+Now that you have a basic understanding of social anxiety, it is essential to understand how it manifests.
+Some of the most common symptoms include the following:

-Not every person experiences social anxiety the same way nor to the same extent.
+Not every person experiences social anxiety the same way, nor to the same extent.
 With that in mind, we advise that you talk with your child to understand what they are experiencing.
-In doing so, you can better navigate the child’s anxiety and find ways to calm your child when they are struggling.
+In doing so, you can better navigate the child’s anxiety and find ways to calm them when they struggle.

 Why Social Anxiety Develops

-For some, social anxiety naturally occurs through genetics, for others there are specific environmental factors that can be traced to why social anxiety develops.
+For some, social anxiety naturally occurs through genetics.
+For others, specific environmental factors are linked to its development.
 Here are the most common factors that influence social anxiety in a young child:

-In addition to these environmental factors, this past year and a half has presented another stressor for children all across the world.
-As COVID-19 put the world on a lengthy shut down, many children were forced to complete their schoolwork at home, away from all of their peers and teachers.
-As such, children were not exposed to social experiences for over a year and can also be a noteworthy reason why social anxiety is now presenting itself.
+In addition to these environmental factors, the last few years have presented another stressor for children worldwide.
+This was COVID-19, which put the world on a lengthy shutdown.
+Many were forced to complete their schoolwork at home, away from all of their peers and teachers.
+As such, children were not exposed to social experiences for over a year, which can also be a noteworthy reason why social anxiety is now presenting itself.

-No matter the extent, it is important that your anxious child gets the help they need and deserve to overcome social anxiety, or at the very least, find ways to manage their anxious feelings.
+It is important that your anxious child gets the help they need and deserves to overcome social anxiety, or at the very least, find ways to manage their feelings, no matter the extent.

 If you are looking for coping skills to help a child struggling with social anxiety, consider the following tips: